Unlike your own fate, the fate of your points after your death does not have to be a cosmic mystery.

 There isn’t much information about what happens to Avianca LifeMiles should you pass away.
 Given that most readers here would have purchased big chunks of LifeMiles to use for flights, there are often significant costs involved.

 A recent community post was written by someone with direct experience in this matter^.
 Their husband passed away and upon notification, Avianca apparently closed his account, forfeited all miles and also did not refund taxes paid for upcoming award travel.

 What can you do about it?

-KrisFlyer specifically says that your points ‘do not constitute personal property and may not be bequeathed.’
-So passing them down in your will is not an option.
+Most airlines state that miles aren’t the property of its members and can’t be bequeathed.
 Most programs have a similar statement that says you can only transfer them in accordance with the terms and conditions.